amanzi/amanzi/doc/input_spec/AmanziInputSpec-v1.2.3-draft.rst

   * [SU] OBSERVATION [list] user-defined label, can accept values for `"Variable`", `"Functional`", `"Region`", `"Time Macro`", and `"Cycle Macro`".

-    * [SU] `"Variable`" [string] name of field quantities taken from the list of "Available field quantities" defined above
+    * [SU] `"Variable`" [string] name of field quantities taken from the list of "Available field quantities" defined under `"Time and Cycle specification`"

     * [SU] `"Functional`" [string] the label of a function to apply to each of the variables in the variable list (Function options detailed below)